The girl & I have had something of a week.

-Sunday she spent six hours at a friend's house after church - a super fun thing until bedtime when all the wacky good times came grinding to a halt and I DON'T WANT TO GO TO BED/HAVE DINNER/GET UP FOR SCHOOL TOMORROW/TAKE A SHOWER/WEAR A JACKET.
+Sunday my daughter spent six hours at a friend's house after church - a super fun thing until bedtime when all the wacky good times came grinding to a halt and I DON'T WANT TO HAVE DINNER/TAKE A SHOWER/GO TO BED/GET UP FOR SCHOOL TOMORROW/WEAR A JACKET.

-Monday there was evening sadness after Mason made a mournful "wah wah wah wahhhhh" sound on his trombone when Paige was upset about something; she further lost her mind, her brother kept poking, and everyone lost out on Harry Potter for the night.
+Monday there was evening sadness when P was upset about something 8-year-old-important and her brother made a mournful sad trombone sound on his actual trombone; she further lost her mind, he kept poking, and everyone lost out on reading Harry Potter together for the night.

-Yesterday as I was heading to have tea with my best friend, Paige complained that no one will play with her at recess.
-Now, my girl is not a dancing social butterfly but I've never known her to be rejected by anyone; even the boys across the street will ask her to join them, and not because she's the last resort.
-I asked why she thought no one wanted to play with her and heard how people had chosen activities she didn't really want to be a part of - fair enough; I asked what she did during recess then and got this: "Welllll, actually so-and-so did this with me...I guess it was...okay..."
-And because that didn't seem to be enough of a tearjerker for me, she added "But then no one in my 300-years-ago group would let me do anything."
+Yesterday as I was heading to have tea with my best friend, P complained that no one will play with her at recess.
+Now, my girl is not a dancing social butterfly but I've never known her to be rejected by anyone; even the boys across the street will ask her to join them in their hijinx, and not because she's the last resort.
+I asked why she thought no one wanted to play with her and she explained that others had chosen activities she didn't really want to be a part of; I asked what she did during recess then and got this: "Welllll, actually so-and-so did this with me...I guess it was...okay..."
+And because that didn't seem to be enough of a tearjerker for me, she added "But then no one [names kindergarten friend group] would let me do anything."
 Huh.
 They're all in charge?
 Did you tell them what you wanted to do?
 "They just kept talking and didn't listen to me."
 That is a drag; what did you end up doing?
 "I don't know.
 It was fine...Anyway, see you later."
-And she squealed as some friends came up the sidewalk to play.
+She squealed and bolted off as some friends came up the sidewalk.

 Today, I asked how recess went.
 Big sigh; "It was okay, I guess."
 Did you play with C [a new friend in her class]?
 "No, she always stays in during recess."
 How about H [a friend from our neighborhood whom she's known since birth]?
 "No, she always plays soccer."
 S [a very close friend since 1st grade]?
 "No, she says she HAS TO play with Kevin all the time."
 Why does she think she HAS TO play with Kevin?
 "Because he's HER BOYFRIEND."
 Um.
-[THEY ARE EIGHT!]
-Tell her your dad is MY HUSBAND and I don't play with him all the time. *snicker* What about O [another old friend in the neighborhood]?
+[THEY ARE EIGHT] Tell her your dad is MY HUSBAND and I don't play with him all the time. *snicker* What about O [another old friend in the neighborhood]?
 SIGH.
 "She always says we have to do whatever she wants to do.
 It gets really annoying."
 Understandable.
 Hmmm.
-"HEY, can we go to the Book Fair tonight?"
+We sit quietly for a minute.
+"HEY, can we go to the Book Fair?"
+Life is beautiful.

 Fast forward three hours.
-We had a bunch of errands to run, homework to finish, dinner to eat, and a suitcase to pack for her Girl Scouts camping adventure tomorrow night (Book Fair was tentatively a plan if we could get everything done before it closed at 8:00, and there was no mention of it after 5 p.m.).
-At 7:40 I invited her to come with me to drop off her camping stuff and return some videos.
+We had a bunch of errands to run, homework to finish, dinner to eat, and a suitcase to pack for her weekend Girl Scout camping adventure (Book Fair was tentatively a plan if we could get everything done before it closed at 8:00, and there was no mention of it after 5 p.m.).
+At 7:35 I invited her to come with me to drop off her camping stuff with the troop leader and return some videos.
 Big fun, off we go.
-On the way to Blockbuster, she asked if we could rent a kid movie; I answered not today since she will be gone all weekend and wouldn't be able to watch it [before we got charged $578 in late fees].
+On the way to Blockbuster, she asked if we could rent a kid movie; I answered not today since she will be gone for two days and wouldn't be able to watch it [before we got charged $578 in late fees].
 Mild sadness.
-Then, as we left the parking lot at 7:50, "So are we going to the Book Fair now?"
+Then, as we left the parking lot at 7:45, "So are we going to the Book Fair now?"
 Uhhhhhhh.
-Technically, yes, we could have gotten there with a few minutes to spare.
-Which is, I suppose, what sent her into a super galactic crying fit when I said no that lasted until, well, probably tomorrow morning.
+Technically, we probably could have gotten there with a few minutes for shopping, which is likely what sent her into a galactic crying fit that lasted until, well, probably tomorrow morning.

 I love this girl to pieces, I'm just wondering - if things are this nutty now, do I get a pass when she's 13?